One More Chance (Super Junior song): Composition

 The song is classified as a pop rock ballad that features a subtle build to guide the song's melodic vocals.
 It is composed in the key of G Major, with the tempo of 74 beats per minute by the producer J-DUB and Donghae.

 Donghae and J-DUB were credited as the co-lyricist, it was written during the former's mandatory military service and he said he wasn't planning for the song to be a title track.
 Member Eunhyuk was involved in writing the rap lyrics.
 He described the song as a retrospective track that evokes the maturity of Super Junior who were already in their second decade in the K-pop industry.
 Eunhyuk enjoyed his melodic and straightforward lyrics.

 Heechul was surprised at Donghae's dedication and his ability to lead the team well during the recording.
 During Yesung's recording episode, he commented that Donghae's music style is based on analogy and requested that the former to squeeze out his vocal power.

 Music video

 The teaser clip for the music video was released on social media two hours before the full music video release.
 The music video was uploaded on the midnight of October 31.

 Live performance

 The song was performed live for the first time on Mnet's M Countdown on November 9.
 Followed by a performance on Inkigayo on November 12.
+On the 20th, the group performed the song on CJ O Shopping program, Super Market, fulfilling their pledge of hosting a home shopping show if the album sold over 200,000 copies.

 The song was then featured as a setlist for their concert, Super Show 7 and Super Show 9: Road.
+New subunit Super Junior-L.S.S. included the song in the setlist of the "Let's Standing Show" fan meeting in 2023.